Turbocharge Your Mac Terminal: The Ultimate Starship and Ghostty Setup Guide

 Error: 'xterm-ghostty': unknown terminal type

-Some tools may not recognize Ghostty’s terminal type.
+Some tools don’t recognize Ghostty’s terminal type.
 Fix it for the current session:

 export TERM=xterm-256color

-For a “permanent” solution, it’s safer to set this only for SSH so you don’t accidentally change behavior locally.
+For a permanent solution, set this only for SSH so you don’t change behavior locally.

 Add to your ~/.zshrc: